ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 &nbsp;

-### 0. Create Project - Automatic Default App
+### 0. Create Project With Auth

-The simplist way is to `create` a project, specifying `--auth-provider-type=keycloak`.
-This will create a `ui/app` directory with a full Ontimize default app:
+The simplist way is to `create` a project, specifying `--auth-provider-type=keycloak`:

 ```bash
 als create --project_name=ApiLogicProject --db-url= --auth-provider-type=keycloak
 ```

+This creates a project from your database (here, the [default sample](Sample-Database.md){:target="_blank" rel="noopener"}), which you can open and execute in your IDE.
+It includes an API, the Admin App, and the default custom app.

-Initially, you may wish to skip to step 5 to see the default application.
+Initially, you may wish to skip to [step 2 to run the default custom app](#2-run).

 &nbsp;

+#### &emsp;&emsp;Default Custom App Created

+If you create your app with authorization, a default Ontimize app will be created as a `ui/app` directory, with a full Ontimize default app.

+&nbsp;

-### 1. Create Application Manually
+### 1. Create App Manually

-With the project open in your idea, use the **terminal window** to create an app:
+With the project open in your IDE, use the **terminal window** to create an app:

 ```bash
 ApiLogicServer app-create --app=ont_1